astreum/whitepaper/README.md

 ### Transactions

-A Transaction consists of the transaction body and the sender's ed25519 signature of the body's merkle tree hash.
+A Transaction consists of the transaction body and the sender's ed25519 signature of the body's merkle tree root.

 The transaction body has: